janluke/iccas-dataset/README.it.md

-# Italy Coronavirus Cases by Age group and Sex (ICCAS)
+# Italian Coronavirus Cases by Age group and Sex (ICCAS)

 _[Read it in English](README.md)_.